Music of the United Arab Emirates: Original music in the UAE

 In 2012 hard rock quintet Point of View launched their debut album Revolutionize the Revolutionary with a concert alongside Ron 'Bumblefoot' Thal, then a member of Guns N' Roses, who appeared onstage performing songs by both bands.
 Thal later joined the band on a tour of India and appeared onstage in Abu Dhabi wearing a "PoV" t-shirt.
 Point of View's lead singer Nikhil Uzgare later branched out into Bollywood, recording a rock song as the theme to movie Iraada.

 Following the breakup of Abri, eponymous lead singer Hamdan Al-Abri released a self-titled EP before joining funk-rock band Bull Funk Zoo in 2012, alongside guitarist Assaad Lakkis.
 He later formed the popular cover band Abri & Funk Radius alongside jazz musicians Rony and Elie Afif, which released its first original music in 2017, debuting the single Sunny Daze, and was the only UAE act invited to perform at the alternative music festival Wasla.
 Lakkis went on to lead Bull Funk Zoo solo.
 In 2017 Al-Abri also unveiled new music as a member of trio Abri & the Dream Fleet, collaborating alongside producers Megadon Betamax and Adriano K on the album We Fly.
 The latter had earlier produced a collection of South American folk songs and curated an accompanying remix disc featuring contributions from international producers, released in 2012 as A L.A.S..

 After a period of inactivity, in 2015 Juliana Down frontman Dia Hassan released a debut solo single What is Love?.
 Juliana Down's former main songwriter and keyboardist Saleh Hamed began releasing music under the stage name "Dozenz" including the album "After The Storm/Chasing The Muse" (originally titled "The Album") in 2021.
 Following the split of SickAwSwans, in the same year Clarita de Quiroz released her debut album Speak.
 Delete.
 Repeat.

 Formed in 2013, house-pop duo Hollaphonic have received international attention in the press, recording fourth single Dangerous with guest vocals from British reality TV star Vince Kidd.

 Teenage pop singer Esther Eden enjoyed significant local exposure after being handpicked by British star Jessie J to guest onstage at 2014's Redfest DXB festival.
 Eden was later signed by Universal Music MENA and performed as a solo artist at the same festival a year later.

 In 2015 hip-hop trio The Recipe launched a well-received comeback with the single Death to Get Here.

-Behold The Locus released their long awaited second album 'Nations' during the summer of 2020, due to the pandemic situation the band decided to keep the album as an online release and is available on itunes, Spotify, deezer and anghami.
+Behold The Locus released their second album 'Nations' in an online format during the summer of 2020.